Miss Planet International

 Miss Planet International is an annual international beauty pageant organized by Miss Planet International Organization.
 MPI is an organization focused on promoting the United Nations Sustainable Development Goals.
 As part of this mission, it has developed a contest program aimed at selecting ambassadors from each participating country.

-Miss Planet International 2024 was won by Mahra Lutfi from United Arab Emirates, while the newly added title, Angel Planet International 2024, was awarded to Olla Levina from Indonesia.
-This year marks the fourth edition of Miss Planet International and the first time that two titles were crowned together.
-The event took place on November 27, 2024, at the Koh Pich Theater, Koh Pich, Phnom Penh, Cambodia.
+Miss Planet International 2025 was won by Sydney Marith from Cambodia, while the newly added title, This year marks the fifth edition of Miss Planet International.
+The event took place on March 15, 2026, at the Koh Pich Theater, Koh Pich, Phnom Penh, Cambodia.

 History

-Miss Planet International Crown, Cost US$350,000.

 The Miss Planet International pageant was created with the common aim of promoting the preservation of the planet and human life in accordance with the principles of the United Nations.
 The program's mission is to inspire and empower contestants who aspire to be good role models in their communities and around the world, fostering social change that strengthens love for everyone and respect for the environment.
-The pageant was established by Min Halimas known as Halley Amin, President and producer along with Pedro Francisco, former national director (in 2018) of Miss Progress International, from which he drew inspiration, as the CEO.
+The pageant was established by Min Halimas known as Halley Amin, President and producer along with Pedro Francisco, former national director (in 2018) of Miss Progress International, from which both the overall structure and the Sustainable Development Goals theme were mirrored under his leadership as CEO.

 During 2020 and 2021, due to the global COVID-19 pandemic, Miss Planet International (MPI) did not host the pageant.
 It was not until 2022 that MPI announced its intention to hold the Miss Planet International pageant in Uganda.
 Although 68 member countries had registered by November 2022, the event could not take place as many countries withdrew for various reasons.
 Concerns about safety and security due to the Ebola outbreak led many candidates to withdraw just days before the event, causing the entire event to collapse and resulting in approximately $5 million in costs and reservations.
 Consequently, the planned event in Uganda was canceled, and the MPI competition was moved back to Cambodia, where it was held in January 2023 at the Diamond Island Theater in Phnom Penh.